 This transmitter’s settings, like channel number and output power, can be controlled by the DCC throttle or command station in the “OPS” mode by setting the throttle address to that of the ProMini Air, which is 9000 by default.
 An optional LDC display can be attached to the ProMini Air transmitter for status display.
 More configuration information is available at the GitHub AirMiniTransmitter site.

-Full disclosure here: I am one of the contributors to the AirMiniTransmitter open-source software, and I have slightly helped Blueridge Engineering with the design of the ProMini Air transmitter/receiver board.
-But, I receive no financial compensation from Blueridge Engineering.
+Full disclosure here: I am one of the contributors to the AirMiniTransmitter open-source software, and I am heavily-involved with Blueridge Engineering with the design of the ProMini Air transmitter/receiver board.